Muscatine County is named for the Muscatine Native American tribe, or for the Native American word for “prairie”.

 Contractor: W J McAlpine of Dixon, Illinois

-Note: The first courthouse was built in Bloomington ( Muscatine ) in 1840 at a cost of $15,000 and was destroyed by fire.
+History: The county was created in 1836 and Muscatine ( Bloomington ) was selected as the county seat.
+The first courthouse was built in Muscatine in 1840 at a cost of $15,000 and was destroyed by fire.
 The second courthouse was built by J C Farrand in 1867 at a cost of $29,000.
+The third and present courthouse was constructed in 1907 to 1908.

 County Administration – Muscatine